tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 * Create reports to assess each doc set to identify stale content (which hasn't been updated for a long time), missing metadata, outdated localization, and other problem areas

-* Create processes to automatically notify contributors when they haven't reviewed their docs for a period of time (e.g., 1 year)
+* Define a process for regularly auditing content to avoid stale, abandoned, or outdated content.
+Include timelines, requirements, and automated notifications to send out when content owners haven't reviewed their docs for a long period of time (e.g., one year)

 * Create and maintain a list of contacts for every doc set, listing current owners and roles

 * Review and monitor Git commits from contributors to identify problems or other issues with contributor content

-* Analyze trending support tickets and hot products (even when not filed against the doc team) and sync with engineering teams on resolutions
+* Analyze trending support tickets and hot topics (even when not filed against the doc team) and sync with engineering teams on resolutions

 * Identify support paths and escalation processes for the different products on the developer portal